scylladb/scylla-cluster-tests/docs/new-test-configuration.md

 ## Key goals
 1) Trying to flatten the config files, i.e. no nested data structures in the config
-2) multiple test configs files can passed via environment variables (to bypass avocado command line for now) `SCT_CONFIG_FILES='["tests/longevity-50GB-4days.yaml","overwrites.yaml"]'`
+2) multiple test configs files can passed via environment variables `SCT_CONFIG_FILES='["tests/longevity-50GB-4days.yaml","overwrites.yaml"]'`
 3) using [python-anyconfig](https://github.com/ssato/python-anyconfig) - That would enable us to support toml/yaml/json and also have a builtin to merge multiple configuration files

 ## Directory structure